pohao82/poscar2openmx/README.md

 ### The spin moments can be specified through commandline using either VASP magmom string (--magmom)
 the spin moments can now be specified directly using two new command-line options. $N$ is the number of atoms.
+If pol=on (collinear), while the specified moments are noncollinear, only Mx components will be read.

 ### 1\.
 Using a VASP-style MAGMOM string: